nsmsn/personal-site-v2/src/now.md

 permalink: /now/
 ---

-<small class="timestamp">Updated <time datetime="2022-05-28T12:16:48Z">May 28, 2022</time></small>
+<small class="timestamp">Updated <time datetime="2022-06-13T12:23:24Z">June 13, 2022</time></small>

-I’m back at work from parental leave and reconciling my old routine and responsibilities with my new ones.
-Our baby seems to be doing pretty well so far.
+My wife and I welcomed the arrival of our [first child](/posts/2022-lullabies/) in March.
+I’ve been back at work from parental leave and I am reconciling my old routine and responsibilities with my new ones.
+We’ll be spending this summer introducing our little one to her grandparents, aunts, uncle and cousins.
+She seems to be doing pretty well so far.

 ## Learning